krakenjs/memcookies/README.md

 };
 ```

-You have two options for persisting the csrf token on the client side:
+You have two options for persisting the cookies on the client side:

 #### 1. Manually